When it comes to U.S. golf destinations, these resorts lead the way—each with more than 100 holes of golf to play.

 Bandon Dunes (Oregon)—103 holes

 The Oregon coastal resort that ushered in a new era of destination golf.
-Bandon Dunes added Sheep Ranch as its fifth 18-hole course in 2020 and will be getting even bigger, with Tom Doak working on plans for another par-3 course located on land not far from the property’s current short course, 13-hole Bandon Preserve.
+Bandon Dunes added Sheep Ranch as its fifth 18-hole course in 2020 and will be getting even bigger, with Whitman, Axland & Cutten working on the 19-hole Shorty’s Par-3 course located on land not far from the property’s current short course, 13-hole Bandon Preserve.
 It’s fair to argue that there are actually 112 current holes at Bandon Dunes.
-While it has no official starting times, the 9-hole, par-3 practice course known as Shorty’s is open four afternoons a week at the resort’s practice center as a complimentary guest amenity.
-Shorty’s was designed by David McLay Kidd, who also created the original course at Bandon Dunes and also happens to be working on a nearby 18-hole public course (New River Dunes) for resort owner Michael Keiser.
+While it has no official starting times, the 9-hole, Par-3 practice course at the resort’s practice center is open four afternoons a week as a complimentary guest amenity.

 Other sizable U.S. golf resorts (75-99 holes):